What are the ARIA roles & accessible names for HTML Elements?

 • article, banner, button, cell, checkbox, columnheader, combobox, command, comment, complementary, composite, contentinfo, definition, dialog, document, figure, form, generic, grid, gridcell, group, heading, img, input, landmark, link, list, listbox, listitem, log, main, mark, marquee, math, menu, menubar, menuitem, menuitemcheckbox, menuitemradio, meter, navigation, option, presentation, progressbar, radio, radiogroup, range, region, roletype, row, rowgroup, rowheader, scrollbar, search, searchbox, section, sectionhead, select, separator, slider, spinbutton, status, structure, suggestion, switch, tab, table, tablist, tabpanel, term, textbox, timer, toolbar, tooltip, tree, treegrid, treeitem, widget, window

-Most of them roughly split into document structure & landmark roles vs widget roles, and you can probably guess a lot of which html elements implicitly have which roles by default, but some you would guess wrong.
+Most of them split into document structure and landmark roles vs widget and composite widget roles and you can probably guess most of which html elements implicitly have which roles by default, but some you would guess wrong.
+The other categories of roles are Abstract, Live Region, and Window.
+Some of the roles form hierarchies, with sub-roles.

 Here is a table of the implicit ARIA role given by default to some commonly used html elements, along with the permitted overrides.